Contracts are a must in any business relationship, but they’re particularly important for independent contractors to provide:

 - outline services to be performed

-The content of your contract should provide as much protection as possible, while also clearly establishing expectations of both parties.
+The content of your independent contractor agreement should provide as much protection as possible, while also clearly establishing expectations of both parties.
 The exact language and sections included in your contract may vary depending on your industry, client type, and location.
 While your contract may contain much more information, here are seven general sections that should be included in any contract between an independent contractor and client.

 1. Statement of Relationship

-One important, but easy to overlook section of your contract is defining your role as a consultant or contractor.
+One important, but easy to overlook section of your independent contractor agreement is defining your role as a consultant or contractor.
 This is important both for you, if you ever have to prove your work status for tax or financial purposes, and for your client, as protection against employee misclassification.

 Remember, a contractor-client relationship is a business relationship, not an employer-employee relationship.
-This part of your contract may say something like: “[Your Name] is an independent contractor and is not an employee of [Name of Client].”
-You may also want to specify that you have the sole discretion of how, when, and where you fulfill the terms of your agreement, and that you are responsible for providing the tools needed to perform the work.
+This part of your independent contractor contract agreement may say something like: “[Your Name] is an independent contractor and is not an employee of [Name of Client].”
+You may also want to specify that you have the sole discretion of how, when, and where you fulfill the terms of your independent contrator agreement, and that you are responsible for providing the tools needed to perform the work.

 2. Project Description